For Those Whos Nervous System Never Got The Memo That They’re Safe Now

 You might not even realize this is anxiety because you're still functioning - still showing up, still performing.

-But the constant mental noise, the dread, the inability to slow down - that's not just "being type A." That's your nervous system stuck in survival mode and asking for internal safety.
+But the constant mental noise, the dread, the inability to slow down - that's not just "being type A."

-Learn more about high-functioning anxiety here.
+Learn more about high-functioning anxiety.

-Learn more holistic ways to support anxiety
+Learn more holistic ways to support anxiety.

 This often develops in relational environments where you had to stay alert to survive - emotionally unpredictable caregivers, conflict-heavy homes, or relationships where you never quite knew where you stood.